python-poetry/poetry/docs/managing-dependencies.md

 {{% warning %}}
 When used together, `--without` takes precedence over `--with`.
-For example, the following command will only install the dependencies specified in the `test` group.
+For example, the following command will only install the dependencies specified in the optional `test` group.

 ```bash
 poetry install --with test,docs --without docs